petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 tools.
 In fact, the design of these tools inhibits this kind of check.
-The ``check_function_exists()`` call in Autoconf and CMake looks only for the presence of a particular symbol in a library, and fails in C++ and on Windows, whereas the equivalent BS test can also take a declaration.
+The ``check_function_exists()`` call in Autoconf and CMake looks only for the presence of a particular symbol in a library, and fails in C++ and on Windows, whereas the equivalent BuildSystem test can also take a declaration.
 The ``try_compile()`` test in Autoconf and CMake requires the entire list of libraries be present in the ``LIBS`` variable, providing no good way to obtain libraries from other tests in a modular